 US Education Secretary DeVos applauds SC school improvement

-COLUMBIA, S.C. – The nation's top education official says she's impressed with developments in what was once one of South Carolina's most underperforming school districts.
+TIMMONSVILLE, S.C. – The nation's top education official says she's impressed with developments in what was once one of South Carolina's most underperforming school districts.

-U.S. Secretary of Education Betsy DeVos spoke Thursday after touring schools in a district that's one of several dozen along Interstate 95 bestowed the nickname "Corridor of Shame" because of their substandard schools.
+U.S. Secretary of Education Betsy DeVos spoke Thursday after touring schools in a district that's one of several dozen along Interstate 95 bestowed with the nickname "Corridor of Shame" because of their substandard schools.

 DeVos said she was encouraged to see improvements like a more diverse curriculum that have come since last year, when state Superintendent of Education Molly Spearman declared a state of emergency in Florence School District Four and took over its management.
-By sharing some services with neighboring districts, state officials say they've saved over $600,000 in the struggling district's budget.
+By sharing some services with neighboring districts, state officials say they've saved more than $600,000 in the struggling district's budget.

 The visit comes amid ongoing debate on how to improve South Carolina's education system.